icon_notification notification-animation 2

 Prohibitions under LRS

-• Purchasing lottery tickets/sweepstakes or banned magazines;
+• Purchase of lottery tickets/sweepstakes or banned magazines

-• Foreign trading abroad;
+• Foreign exchange trading abroad

-• Capital account remittances, directly or indirectly, to countries identified by the Financial Action Task Force (FATF) as non-cooperative countries and territories.
+• Capital account remittances, directly or indirectly, to countries identified by the Financial Action Task Force (FATF) as "non-cooperative countries and territories"

-• Remittances, directly or indirectly, to individuals and entities identified as significant risks for committing acts of terrorism, as advised separately by the Reserve Bank of India (RBI).
+• Remittances, directly or indirectly, to individuals and entities identified as significant risks for committing acts of terrorism, as advised separately by the Reserve Bank of India (RBI)

-• Gifting by a resident to another resident in foreign currency for the credit of the latter's foreign currency account held abroad under LRS.
+• Gifting by a resident to another resident in foreign currency for the credit of the latter's foreign currency account held abroad under LRS

 Conclusion